libretro/docs/docs/compilation/windows98.md

 ## Environment configuration

-To compile RetroArch targetting Windows 98 and 2000, we will use Microsoft Visual C++ 2005.
+To compile RetroArch targeting Windows 98 and 2000, we will use Microsoft Visual C++ 2005.
 This is the last version of Visual C++ that can target 98/2000.

 This guide assumes the host OS is Windows 2000 Professional.
 VC2005 does run on Windows XP and Vista but this has not been tested with RetroArch.